top of page

 What is Web Accessibility and ADA Compliance?

-Websites, mobile apps, website widgets, and SaaS are included under this umbrella we'll call "web accessibility".
-It is the practice of designing and developing digital assets that can be used by anyone, regardless of ability.
+Websites, mobile apps, online widgets, and Software as a Service (SaaS) are included under this umbrella we'll call "web accessibility."
+Essentially, it is the practice of designing and developing digital assets that can be used by anyone, regardless of ability.
 ADA compliance, as required by Title III of the ADA, is a legal requirement for businesses and organizations to make their websites and apps accessible to people with disabilities.
 And instead of the Department of Justice's explicit standards, courts, lawyers, and the web community have adopted the "Web Content Accessibility Guidelines" as the de facto standard for ADA compliance.
 The goal is for the website or digital property to achieve WCAG 2.1 A, AA standards.
 WCAG 2.2 is supposed to be released later this year.
 But for now, and for the foreseeable future, WCAG 2.1 will be the target.

-Why Should One Consider Web Accessibility and ADA Compliance?
+Why Should You Consider Web Accessibility and ADA Compliance?

 Web accessibility brings great value to everyone involved, from company to consumer.
 There are many reasons why you should consider web accessibility and ADA compliance, both from an ethical and business perspective.